-You are ready to plant your organic garden.
+You are going to try your hand at organic gardening.
 There is no better time to start than the present!
-There are insights here that will aid greatly in your quest to establish that perfect organic garden for your family.
+Listed below are some tips that will help you get started with your organic gardening aspirations.

 You don't need a costly chemical solution to deal with powdery mildew in your garden.
 Mix a bit of liquid soap and some baking soda into water.
 Spray this solution on plants once weekly until the mildew is gone.
 This solution is perfectly safe for your plants and gently treats mildew in a short amount of time.